© www.utopianature.com 2006-2008

 Pyrrhuloxia - occasional to uncommon fall to winter; U;N

-Rose-breasted Grosbeak - rare mostly spring migrant; TC;U;UP(ph.)
+Rose-breasted Grosbeak - rare mostly spring migrant; TC;U;UP;(ph.)

-Black-headed Grosbeak - rare mostly spring migrant; TC;LM;SR, X in fall
+Black-headed Grosbeak - rare mostly spring migrant; TC;LM;SR, x in fall

 Blue Grosbeak - uncommon spring to fall; TC;UP;N

-Lazuli Bunting - irregular uncommon to rare spring migrant; x in fall; TC;U;LM
+Lazuli Bunting - irregular uncommon to rare spring migrant; very rare in fall; UP;TC;U;LM

 Indigo Bunting - uncommon spring to fall; TC;UP;N